r1pk/filmtab/client/README.md

    |   |-- group                  # files grouped by specific api
    |   |   |-- index.js           # exports main api instance
    |-- components                 # components used across the application
-   |   |-- common                 # common components used across the application and other components
+   |   |-- common                 # common components used across the application
    |   |-- group                  # components grouped by their purpose
    |-- constants                  # constants used across the application
    |-- hooks                      # hooks used across the application